-Career Opportunity – Process Technician, Molding Department, Second Shift
+Career Opportunity – Process Technician, Production Floor, Second Shift

-Process Technician – Molding Department, Second Shift, performs a variety of technical duties within the molding department.
-This would include, but is not limited to, reviewing and recommending proper techniques to streamline processing including resin selection; trains mold setter/processors in processing and processing problem solving techniques; assists the department in troubleshooting; oversees and reviews work performed by the mold setter/processors; functions as the support person for new mold qualifications, pilot runs and establishing effective optimum processes as directed by the Process Engineer; ensures proper paperwork is completed by mold setter/processors; may fill-in as shift supervisor.
+Process Technician – Production Floor, Second Shift, performs a variety of technical duties within the production floor.
+This would include, but is not limited to, reviewing and recommending proper techniques to streamline processing including resin selection; trains mold setter/processors and level 2’s in AOBP in processing and processing problem solving techniques; assists the department in troubleshooting; oversees and reviews work performed by the mold setter/processors and level 2’s; functions as the support person for new mold qualifications, pilot runs and establishing effective optimum processes as directed by the Process Engineer; ensures proper paperwork is completed by mold setter/processors and level 2’s; may fill-in as shift supervisor.

 This position is for Second Shift, 3:00 p.m. – 11:00 p.m.

 Key competencies include:

 - Develop, optimize and troubleshoot injection molding processes using a wide variety of engineered and commodity type resins;

 - Trains mold setter/processors and general service (material handlers) on processing techniques, proper operation of machine controls, data capture/storage devices, printers, dryers, thermolators, robotics, and other auxiliary equipment, recommends equipment and materials to improve mold changeover times;